 (13) If the results of the "first" sample do not qualify the petition the "second" sample data will be added to the "first" sample data and the combined results will be applied to the sampling formula.
 The formula will show that:

-(a) The petition has a sufficient number of valid signatures;
+(a) The petition has a sufficient number of valid signatures to qualify for the ballot;

-(b) The petition does not have a sufficient number of valid signatures.
+(b) The petition does not have a sufficient number of valid signatures to qualify for the ballot.